And so I went through the story of Pushkar (Blue Lotus Flower) and its ancient beauty.

 As Pushkar is near some of the oldest geological structures in India and built in ancient times, so the houses and palace can be seen defining the heritage.
 When you walk through the sides of the lake, you can see an amazing view of the city with pandits (Priest) conducting prayers.

-When you explore the safari, then also you will see a very beautiful dance and songs performed by Banjara(gypsy) in the desert.
+While exploring the safari, then also you will see a very beautiful dance and songs performed by Banjara(gypsy) in the desert.

-If you want to explore the bohemian hippie style, Pushkar is the best place for that.
+If you want to explore the bohemian hippie style, this is the best place for that.
 You can see a large percentage of the foreigner who carries a hippie look with a cool carefree look.

 They can be seen dancing, playing instruments and enjoying with Indians on the street.
 A different crowd and a different environment.